 The days of pimple breakouts are finally over but they’ve left with you many scars that you would just do better without.
-Ongoing breakouts make acne scar treatments feel like you are running a treadmill – new scars keep forming even as you are treating the existing ones.
+Ongoing breakouts make acne scar treatments feel like you are running a treadmill – new scars keep forming even as you treat the existing ones.

-Acne scarring is basically forming new collagen fibres in your skin to repair the damages, such as the rupturing of a pimple.
-However, repair work simply wouldn’t be a “good as new” situation, at least when severe damage happens to your skin.
+Acne scarring is basically new collagen fibres forming in your skin to repair damage, such as a pimple rupture.
+However, when severe damage happens to your skin, repair work simply won’t give a “good as new” result.

 - Box scars are broad depressions with sharply defined edges.